 Customer service KPIs are performance metrics that measure how effectively a contact center delivers support and meets customer expectations.
 These KPIs help organizations assess service quality, identify pain points, and improve customer experiences.

-The percentage of inbound calls where customers hang up before speaking with an agent.
-This is influenced by factors like long wait times or customer frustration.
+Call abandonment rate is the percentage of inbound calls where customers hang up before speaking with an agent.
+This customer service metric is often influenced by factors like long wait times or customer frustration.
+High call abandonment can have a snowball effect on other call center KPIs, like CSAT, so it’s important to accurately identify and correct its root cause.

 Also known as average speed of answer (ASA), AWT tracks how long customers spend in the queue before connecting with an agent.
 The industry benchmark is 80% of calls answered within 20 seconds.
 Reducing wait time can lower call abandonment rates and improve customer satisfaction.